 What do you do in your free time – Hobbies?
 Family?

-Jeff: I like to golf!
-Play some games, spend time with the wife and kids.
-We like to vacation and spend time in Fort Myers, FL, but to be honest I work a lot at home – hard to get away from all the emails.
+Jeff: I like to golf, play some games, and spend time with the wife and kids!
+We like to vacation and spend time in Fort Myers, FL, but to be honest I work a lot at home – it is hard to get away from all the emails.
 All three kids have come to work at the company at different times, so it kind of runs in the family, and right now my daughter Lauren’s with us as a recruiter and she really has the enthusiasm for it.
-So I guess family, golf, and staffing are my major hobbies, ha-ha.
+So I guess family, golf, and staffing are my major hobbies.

 Interested in meeting with a SITE Staffing recruiter?
 You can tell us a bit about yourself here!